SrijanBadhya/Debsoc/Running the PES Debsoc.md

 So if not tournament wins, what metric _do_ you judge the club by?
 I personally would try to say don't judge the club at all.

-- Metrics are useful to judge a club to see whether the systemic change you implemented had any positive effect or not.
+- In theory, metrics are useful to judge a club to see whether the systemic change you implemented had any positive effect or not.
 - However, unfortunately, Debsoc is not like a machine learning model where you can instantly see the result of one tweak, or even see it clearly.
 A million different factors affect everything, and the only way to retrospectively decide whether a change was good or bad, is if you can somehow derive that the change directly caused certain impacts.
 - Else you can also ask people how they felt about a certain change, and take this feeling as a metric.
 The priority is the happiness of the members, more than any results.
 - _Common metrics people often take, are tournament wins, or number of active members, or number of active members in sessions, etc._